 If it’s been a while since the last time you visited the city, it might be a good idea to take your pet around town and do all the local things again!

 As the weather starts to warm up, it could be a great time to swap your desk at home for some outdoor seating at a coffee shop.
 Grab a leash for your pet, bring some bags to pick up after your pet and work while enjoying the weather and a cup of joe (plus a puppuccino/kittyccino).

 If sightseeing and shopping is more of your cup of tea, bringing your pet along is a great way for them to also get some exercise while enjoying the things you love together.
 Also, call the stores and attractions you plan to visit in advance to make sure they are pet friendly and don’t mind having a furry visitor!

 Regardless, we all could get back into the swing of doing things like “the good old days,” so why not take some steps towards it by being locals with your pets again?
-Here are a few suggestions to help you get started!

 A Word From Boulder Veterinary Hospital

 If you’re a traveler at heart, we know COVID-19 restrictions have made things tough the last couple years.
 However, nothing makes us happier than seeing your pets getting to spend time with the ones they love the most.
 We hope you and your furry friends get to spend a safe and enjoyable time together this spring, wherever it may be.
 If you do plan on going out or doing any of the activities we listed, make sure your pet is protected from parasites and up to date on vaccines to keep them happy and healthy.
 Have fun, be safe and enjoy the new season!